July 08, 2021 5 min read

 What Is Sateen?

-Nope, not satin.
+Nope, we’re not talking about satin.
 We’re talking about sateen.

 White organic sateen sheets Grey Organic bed sheets